Harmonic Convolutional Networks based on Discrete Cosine Transform: Related work

-A number of studies have investigated the use of spectral image representations for object recognition.
-DCT on small resolution images coupled with coefficient truncation was used to speed up training of fully connected sparse autoencoders~\cite{Zou14}.
-DCT features from the entire image were used to train Radial Basis Function Network for face recognition~\cite{Er05}.
+Networks trained on DCT coefficients are frequently used in forensics for detection of tampered parts in images.
+These parts are assumed to have different distribution of DCT coefficients from the rest of the image.
+A common practice is to classify histograms of preselected JPEG-extracted DCT coefficients by 1-D or 2-D convolutional network~\cite{Zheng19}.
+A number of studies have also investigated the use of spectral image representations for object and scene recognition.
+DCT features from an entire image were used to train Radial Basis Function Network for face recognition~\cite{Er05}.
+A DCT-based scene descriptor was used together with a CNN classifier~\cite{Farinella15}.
 A significant convergence speedup and case-specific accuracy improvement have been achieved by applying DCT transform to early stage learned feature maps in shallow CNNs~\cite{Ghosh16} whereas the later stage convolutional filters were operating on a sparse spectral feature representation.
-In~\cite{Ulicny17,Gueguen18} it was demonstrated how DCT coefficients can be efficiently used to train CNNs for classification, where the DCT coefficients can be computed or taken directly from JPEG image format.
+In~\cite{Ulicny17,Gueguen18} it was demonstrated how DCT coefficients can be efficiently used to train CNNs for classification, where the DCT coefficients can be computed or taken directly from JPEG image format. \textit{Wang et al.}~\cite{Wang16b} compresses CNN filters by separating cluster centers and residuals in their DCT representation.
+Weights in this form were quantized and transformed via Huffman coding (used for JPEG compression) for limiting storage.
+Lastly, DCT image representation has been used for calculation of more informative loss function in generative learning~\cite{Atapour19}.